dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 Before contributing to the code base you should open an issue and describe it as either a feature request or bug.
 This is to make sure that the proposed addition is compatible with the project's goals.

+Setup:
+- clone the repository
+- open the project in unity 2020.1
+- This project includes external rust code, to build run the build script:
+  - Extern/Rust/system_runtime/build.sh